Towards a cost-effective housing policy for Flanders and Europe

 The beginning of the second year of the project (period from September to December of 2015) was used for further development of the framework for evaluation of alternative housing policy instruments and for the organization of the international conference.
 All partners of the consortium used their networks to mobilize a large group of potential participants.
 Members of the stakeholder platform were asked to do the same.

 The international conference took place in June 2016 in Brussels and lasted two days.
 The first day was targeted towards an international public of academics and stakeholders.
 Translations were provided for English, French and German.
 The second day was targeted towards mainly a Flemish public and the language was Dutch, except for the international speakers.
-On the program of both days were presentations from the researchers and reactions of the stakeholders.
+On the program of both days were presentations by the researchers and reactions by the stakeholders.
 Policy makers were asked to respond to the proposals and viewpoints.

 During the rest of the project all the material gathered during the conferences and workshops was processed, resulting in the last months in submission of articles for international peer reviewed housing journals and in a final report with contributions from all consortium partners.

 Publication of the final report on the action website was planned by the end of August 2016.
 All consortium partners informed their members concerning the outcomes of the action and distributed the report via their own websites and newsletters.
 From then on, the results were available for all potential users.

 The description of the action, with more details on the implementation and the workplan, can be found here: Cost effective housing policy_description of the action